 This is the balance of the Summer Solstice held around June 21st.
+This is the Sabbat of the rebirth of the Sun God, who will steadily grow in strength and influence towards the Midsummer peak.
 Yule is an occasion of many celebrations and merrymaking, a time to put yourself in tune with the rebirth of light in the land.
 Our purpose is to welcome back the Sun, embrace new beginnings, and spread the message of peace and love.

 Astrological Date: Sun at 0º Capricorn